 In fact, in many cases CBT is the best and most effective defence against mass tourism and land speculation (mining, mega-projects, agro-businesses, etc).
 It is well known that stronger communities have much more political influence and visibility to raise awareness of their rights and defend their territories.
 For an example, you can read this case study of Prainha do Canto Verde, a fishermen town and CBT initiative in Brazil which has been in operation for over twenty years now.
 Read also our blog post about their initiative: Little Fishing Villages, Big Vision of Ecotourism in Brazil.

 Thousands of similar CBT initiatives have been flourishing in recent decades, but they still have the problem of a lack of visibility.
 For travellers it is difficult to find these initiatives and virtually impossible to book a tour with them.
-In recent years though, in particular in Latin America, we saw a beautiful movement taking place: local communities created regional and national CBET networks, which in turn set up co-operatives, associations, social enterprises, travel agencies and tour operators.
-All of these have proper legal structures in place, are managed by the local communities themselves and commercialise CBT touristic services.
-For more details on and examples of community-based tour operators, you can read this article I wrote for the International Ecotourism Society (TIES): A Different Approach: The Good Living Tourist Model.
+In recent years though, in particular in Latin America, we saw a beautiful movement taking place: local communities created regional and national CBT networks, which in turn set up co-operatives, associations, social enterprises, travel agencies and tour operators.
+All of these have formal legal structures in place, are managed by the local communities themselves and commercialise CBT touristic services.

-You know it is truly rural community tourism if it*:
+You know it is truly rural community-based tourism if it:

 1- Combines natural beauty and the daily life of rural communities;

 3- Adapts to rural life and preserves the welcoming, relaxed, and rustic atmosphere of the countryside;

 4- Is kept going by local initiatives and local people and strengthens local organisations;

 5- Employs local people, distributes benefits even-handedly and supplements farming income

 6- Promotes land ownership by the local population